-Stores the user-defined arbitrary waveform in the internal or external memory in ".RAF" format.
+Stores the user-defined arbitrary waveform in the internal or external memory in "\.RAF" format.

 For the arbitrary waveform file, the voltage values corresponding to each waveform point are stored in binary data format.
 The voltage value at each point takes up 2 bytes (16 bits).
-DG800 only uses 14 bits, and the higher 14 bits are used to represent voltage and the lower 2 bits are not used.
-Therefore, its format of the binary data is from 0x0000 to 0xFFFC.
+Therefore, its format of the binary data is from 0x0000 to 0xFFFF.

-The stored arbitrary waveform files can be read by the DG800 series.
+The stored arbitrary waveform files can be read by the DG2000 series.
 Besides, the arbitrary waveform files stored in the USB storage device can be opened and edited by data editing tools (e.g. WinHex or UltraEdit) on the PC.